Comparative analysis of robust entanglement generation in engineered XX spin chains: Introduction

-There is an extensive body of work exploring spin chains for quantum state transfer \cite{Bose_2003,Christandl_2004,bose2007}, entanglement routing \cite{PhysRevA.66.032110,RevModPhys.80.517,Alsulami2022}, and quantum bus architectures \cite{yung2005,estarellas2017robust,Venuti2006,Venuti2007, Giampaolo2009,niko2004_b,nikoBook}.
-However, much of this research focuses on idealized spin-${1}/{2}$ models and often overlooks practical challenges such as disorder and decoherence.
-Additionally, the performance of higher-spin chains and comparisons between different entanglement generation schemes remain largely unexplored.
-We address these gaps by comparing two entanglement generation protocols based on XY-type spin chains: Protocol 1 (P1), where alternating weak and strong couplings guide quantum correlations toward the chain edges \cite{Wilkinson2018,estarellas2017robust,estarellas2016, huo2008,Venuti2007}, and Protocol 2 (P2), which employs symmetric perturbative couplings at both ends to enhance transport speed and facilitate the buildup of quantum correlations \cite{neto2012nonlocal,yao2011robust,paganelli2013}.
-Using the XXZ spin model, we systematically investigated the entanglement dynamics for spins $s = {1}/{2}$, $1$, and ${3}/{2}$ under both ideal and noisy conditions.
-Our analysis is primarily based on extensive numerical simulations.
-We quantify entanglement using the negativity measure, explicitly including the effects of static disorder — both diagonal and off-diagonal — as well as local decoherence channels within the model.
 Although effective Hamiltonians are derived to elucidate the underlying physical mechanisms, our main conclusions are based entirely on the numerical data.
 Importantly, we observe that the dual-port databus protocol (P2) enables faster and more robust entanglement generation compared to the staggered (P1) scheme, especially in the presence of environmental noise and fabrication imperfections.
 To demonstrate practical applicability, we benchmark the entangling times and parameter regimes against those accessible in the current solid-state platforms.
-Our results are relevant to a variety of systems—including trapped ions \cite{Blatt2012}, superconducting qubit arrays \cite{Krantz2019}, nitrogen-vacancy centers in diamond \cite{Doherty2013}, and quantum dot devices \cite{Hanson2007} — where engineered spin-spin interactions and coherent control has been experimentally realized.
-This work thus paves the way for deterministic and scalable entanglement sources in next-generation quantum processors and networks.
+Our results are relevant to a variety of systems—including trapped ions \cite{Blatt2012}, superconducting qubit arrays \cite{Krantz2019}, nitrogen-vacancy centers in diamond~\cite{Doherty2013}, and quantum dot devices \cite{Hanson2007}—where engineered spin--spin interactions and coherent control have been experimentally realized.
+This work thus paves the way for deterministic and scalable entanglement sources in next-generation quantum processors and networks